rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/Variable-Selection-GLMM.md

 There is at leas one paper devoted to the above R package [here](https://pdfs.semanticscholar.org/c5a7/e58e1520f588aa1d0d4aa42a5f471bb11d4d.pdf)

 Perhaps the most realistic approach due to the fact we have always few variables is based on using BIC / AIC methods.
 In fact, this is the approach from SAS manual.
-[Here](https://faculty.psy.ohio-state.edu/myung/personal/model%20selection%20tutorial.pdf) there is an interesting resource.
+[Here](https://faculty.psy.ohio-state.edu/myung/personal/model%20selection%20tutorial.pdf) there is an interesting resource. and [here](http://sct.uab.cat/estadistica/sites/sct.uab.cat.estadistica/files/uab_june_2017.pdf)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMzAzNDY4NCwtNzg2ODUyNTc2XX0=
+eyJoaXN0b3J5IjpbLTcyMTkxMDYyOCwtOTAzMDM0Njg0LC03OD
+Y4NTI1NzZdfQ==
 -->